These vegan savory chickpea crepes are a healthy, delicious, and faux-fancy weeknight meal or brunch dish.

 - Add the spinach a handful at a time, stirring until it wilts before each addition.
 Continue cooking until the spinach is completely wilted, 1 to 2 minutes more.
 Set the sauce aside and keep warm.

-- To cook the socca, heat a small non-stick skillet over medium heat.
-Using a pastry brush or a folded paper towel, lightly brush the skillet with oil.
+- To cook the crepes, heat a small non-stick skillet over medium heat.
+Using a pastry brush or folded paper towel, lightly brush the skillet with oil.
 Pour in a scant 1/4 cup of the batter and immediately swirl it around to coat the skillet – the batter should sizzle right away; if it doesn’t, the skillet isn’t hot enough.
 Cook for 1 to 2 minutes, until the crepe looks dry.
-Flip and cook for another minute or so.
-Transfer the crepe to a plate and continue cooking the rest of the batter, brushing the skillet with more oil before each crepe.
-(You may keep the cooked socca warm in a low-temp oven.)
+Run a small spatula or butter knife around the crepe to loosen it, then slip the spatula underneath and flip the crepe.
+Cook for another minute or so.

 Notes